itsukuna/jsprojects/README.md

 ## Live Demo

-You can view the live demo hosted on GitHub Pages: [Project Showcase](https://itsukuna.github.io/jsprojects/)
+You can view the live demo hosted on GitHub Pages: [Github Page](https://itsukuna.github.io/jsprojects/)

 ## Projects